e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 from rich.console import Console from rich.theme import Theme
 ```
+### 2.2 Print sandbox actions

 We determine the directory where the AI developer will clone the user's repo in the sandbox.
-Using `Rich`, we pick a theme for printing the sandbox actions.
+We add a way to print what is going on in the sandbox (and pick a theme for the prints, using `Rich`).

 ```python
 REPO_DIRECTORY = "/home/user/repo"